Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: The S3Q method

-In practice, we find $\dtmax$ using the secant method with step size control, see Appendix \ref{a:max_panel_length} for more details.
+This binary-tree structure has important practical advantages.
+Since all panels at a given refinement level are obtained by repeated bisection of the reference interval $[-1,1]$, interpolation matrices for transferring surface quantities from parent panels to child panels can be precomputed up to a fixed depth.
+For deeper levels, refinement is handled dynamically using precomputed local interpolation matrices for left and right subpanels.
+This approach avoids repeated construction of interpolation operators and leads to an efficient and robust implementation.

-The output of the algorithm is a subdivision of $[-1,1]$ into $\npan$ $\nGL$-point Gauss--Legendre panels that allow the layer potential \eqref{eq:layer_potential_abc} to be evaluated with accuracy $\eps$.
-Specifically, we interpolate the layer density data from the quadrature nodes on $\Gamma$ to the nodes on the subpanels via barycentric Lagrange interpolation \cite{barycentric}, evaluate the layer potential in $\xx$ on the subpanels, and sum each contribution.
-To implement this refinement strategy, we need to concretize the error estimate $\E$ in \eqref{eq:dt_criteria_i}, which is the topic of the following section.
+The output of the algorithm is a subdivision of $[-1,1]$ into $\npan$ $\nGL$-point Gauss--Legendre panels that allow the reduced polar integral \eqref{eq:layer_potential_abc} to be evaluated with accuracy $\eps$.
+The layer density is interpolated from the quadrature nodes on the base panel $P$ to the nodes on each subpanel using barycentric Lagrange interpolation \cite{barycentric}.
+On each subpanel, the contribution is then evaluated by Gauss--Legendre quadrature when this is sufficient, and otherwise by the polar SSQ formula \eqref{eq:Hintegral}.
+The subpanel contributions are finally summed.

+To complete the description of the refinement strategy it remains to concretize the error predictor in \eqref{eq:dt_criteria_i}.
+This is the subject of the following section.